MicrosoftDocs/entra-docs/docs/identity/monitoring-health/scenario-health-sign-ins-compliant-managed-device.md

 # How to investigate the sign-ins requiring a compliant or managed device alert

-Microsoft Entra Health (preview) provides a set of health metrics you can monitor and receive alerts when a potential issue or failure condition is detected.
-Tenant health monitoring aggregates several health signals and alerts across different services and scenarios.
+Microsoft Entra Health (preview) aggregates several health signals and alerts across different services and scenarios.
 This scenario captures user authentication that satisfies a Conditional Access policy requiring signing in from a compliant or managed device.
 Alerts for this scenario include, for example, a large increase in users being blocked from signing in based on the compliant device policy.

 To learn more about how Microsoft Entra Health works, see: